My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Crying, not crying …

-As a country singer once crooned ‘I’ve got everything I need and nothing that I don’t.’
+As a Zac Brown sings, ‘I’ve got everything I need and nothing that I don’t.’

-But, as with most renovations, tough decisions and compromises have to be made.
+But, as with most renovations, tough decisions and compromises had to be made.

 And they were.